Shek Kong Airfield: RAF base (1938–1997)

 A list of RAF aircraft stationed at RAF Sek Kong:

 With a Vietnamese refugee camp using the runway from 1989 to 1993, the base hosted only helicopters after 1989 until the runway was reinstated in 1995.
 However, no fixed wing aircraft of the RAF used the runway before the base was closed in 1996.

-British Army

 The British Army also operated a squadron of helicopters at RAF Sek Kong from 1970 until 1993, performing observation / reconnaissance and troop-lifting roles on the Hong Kong to mainland Chinese border, and supporting the army on exercises.
 The Army Air Corps (AAC) unit was heavily involved in stemming the flood of illegal immigrants from mainland China.
 No. 660 Squadron AAC operated from 1978 until the end of 1993.
 The AAC squadron, 50 years old at the time, was the last overseas unit using Westland Scout helicopters.